 - 60 g (1/4 cup) water

-Tip: Use regular, unbleached all purpose flour for best results- skip organic.
+NOTE: Use regular, unbleached all purpose flour or bread flour for best results- skip organic.
 The enzymes are different which can hinder the rising process the first time around.
 I use either KAF, Trader Joe’s or Whole Foods.
 Filtered water or tap water is fine.
 Use the latter if you know it’s mostly chemical/chlorine free.

 Day 1: Make the Starter

 - Before you begin, establish a feeding schedule.
 In other words, feed your starter at the same time each day.
 This will establish consistency, which sourdough starters love.
 Consider feeding your starter in the morning when you wake up.

 - Combine 60 g (1⁄2 cup) of whole wheat flour and 60 g (1⁄4 cup) of warm water in a large jar.

 - Mix with a fork until smooth; the consistency will be thick and pasty.
 If measuring by volume, add more water to thin out the texture if needed.
 Cover with plastic wrap or a lid, and let it rest in a warm spot, about 75-80 F for 24 hours.

 TIP: Looking for a warm spot?
 Place your starter on a cookie sheet inside the oven (turned off) with the light on for a few hours (but not overnight- it might become too warm).
 You can also use a proofing box set to your desired temperature, or a microwave with the door ajar and the light on.

 - Today, you’re going to check if any small bubbles have appeared on the surface.

 - Bubbles indicate fermentation, which is what you want!
 However, it’s okay if you don’t see anything right away; the bubbles might have appeared and dissolved overnight while you were sleeping.
 This happens quite often.

 - You do not have to do anything else right now.
 It does not need any flour or water.
 Just rest the starter in your warm spot for another 24 hours.